Namespace management

 RegExp The operator will manage namespaces that match the regular expression set by your domainNamespaceRegExp Helm chart configuration attribute.
 If you want an operator to manage namespaces that start with the string prod, then use --set "domainNamespaceSelectionStrategy=RegExp" for your operator Helm configuration setting, and set the domainNamespaceRegExp Helm chart configuration attribute using --set "domainNamespaceRegExp=^prod".

 Dedicated The operator will manage only domains that are in the same namespace as the operator.
 If the operator is deployed to namespace my-operator-ns and was installed using --set "domainNamespaceSelectionStrategy=Dedicated" in its Helm chart configuration, then the operator will manage only domains in the my-operator-ns namespace.
+Customers often choose this strategy if a third-party or infrastructure team manages the Kubernetes cluster and the team installing the operator, such as an applications team, will have privilege only within one namespace.
+For more details on this use case, see Local namespace only with cluster role binding disabled.

 List The operator will manage the namespaces included in the domainNamespaces operator installation Helm chart configuration value, which is a list that defaults to {default}.
 If you want to manage namespaces default and ns1, then in your operator installation Helm chart configuration, use --set "domainNamespaceSelectionStrategy=List" and --set "domainNamespaces={default,ns1}".